rdfostrich/article-jws2018-ostrich/content/introduction.md

 or querying for the temporal validity of these data [](cite:cites archiving).
 With the continuously increasing number of [Linked Open Datasets](cite:cites linkeddata), this is an apparent issue for [RDF](cite:cites spec:rdf) data as well.
-<span class="comment" data-author="RV">I don't see the need to start introducing RDF here.
-Kind of breaks the intro.</span>
-RDF allows the formation of directed, labeled graphs of IRIs and literals, which makes it a common format to store Linked Data.
-These graphs are represented with _triples_, in which a subject is linked via a predicate to an object.
-When these triples are declared in named _graphs_, we can refer to them as _quads_, i.e., triples with a fourth graph element.
 While the RDF data model is atemporal, Linked Datasets typically [change over time](cite:cites datasetdynamics) on [dataset, schema and/or instance level](cite:cites diachronql).
 These refer to additions, changes or deletions of respectively complete datasets, ontologies and separate facts.